JakobYde/Bachelor/README.md

 - ### LSTM Tuning
   - ##### LSTM_Tuning.py
-    This model is used for the final tuning of the LSTM-based model.
+    This file is used for the final tuning of the LSTM-based model.

 - ### DataToDict
   - ##### npy_to_csv.py